 By using marketing attribution tools like Ruler, you can determine which ads, and even keywords, are resulting in more revenue.

-Even if you use offline conversions, like phone calls, email or store visits, we can help you monitor what ads are working, and what aren’t.
+Even if you use offline conversions, like phone calls, email or store visits, we can help you monitor which ads are working, and which aren’t.
 You can then make informed decisions on what to give more budget, and what to turn off.

 Testing on paid can always be a little scary.
 However, when you have proper tracking setup, you can see the true impact of small changes.
 And you would be surprised by how much a small change can impact lead conversion.